We have very little information about Yves, and this page contains information about him and his brothers.

 Yves Marie Goasdoue was born in Begard in Brittany on the 25 August 1887.
 He had two sisters (Marie Renee and Olga) and 2 brothers (Jean Louis and Jean Baptiste) .
 His father, Francois Louis had been in the French Navy (we think as a submariner) and traveled quite widely, including to Senegal.
 [I am presently researching his life, as we have some of his old navy documents]

 We aren’t sure when the family came to Guernsey, or why.
 We know that Yves’s youngest sister Olga was born in Guernsey in 1904 (S: her passport) and in his father’s navy documents there is a change of address declaration dating from 1895.
-Perhaps they left Brittany to find work.
+Perhaps they left Brittany to find work, as many did.
 If they arrived in 1895, Yves would have been 8 years old.

 Of his life up until the war we know very little.
-This photo of Yves looks like a typical military service photo of the time, so we assume he did national service like all young Frenchmen.
-We think he was engaged to a girl named Le Prevost before the war but she died of TB [S: PMG].
+This photo of Yves looks like a typical military service photo of the time, and Raymond says he was in the army prior to war breaking out in 1914.
+We think he was engaged to a girl named Le Prevost before the war but she died of tuberculosis [S: Paul Goasodoue].

 His younger brother, Jean Baptiste, also fought in the war but was taken prisoner by the Germans, and unfortunately caught TB whilst imprisoned.
 He was exchanged for another prisoner during the war and after treatment for some time in Switzerland [Source: letter ], returned to Guernsey where he died in 1922 [S:note from Celestine in her papers].
 His sister Olga is also said to have died at a young age, again from our family curse, TB.
 Marie Renee (known as Renee) migrated to New York at age 36, where she met a Swiss national, Paul Sherer, with whom she settled down and had a child.
 It appears she ran a guesthouse in Long Island, while her husband was an engineer.
 Raymond visited her in the 1950’s when he first went to North America.
 It doesn’t appear that she ever returned to Guernsey, and she died in Flushing, Long Island on 2 February 1963